Spain Company Registration in 2023-24

 Number of Directors

-The minimum number of directors required for a branch office to be operational is not necessary.
+The minimum number of directors required for a branch office in Spain to be operational is not necessary.
 A limited liability company’s board of directors must have at least three members.
 A private limited company can have 12 directors.
 A public limited company’s board must consist of at least three members.

 Corporate Structures for Company Registration in Spain